49ers beat Rams' B team for fifth straight win

 Goff’s replacement, Sean Mannion, completed 20-of-34 passes for 169 yards.

+“I think any time you go into a football game,” he said, “you’re certainly going to try to win the game.
+But, I do think when you look at the way we approached it, we feel good about being able to allow some of our players to get some rest, a little bit of recovery time that I think is much needed for some of those guys and then you keep a couple guys out of harm’s way.”

+The 49ers, who had 463 total offensive yards to the Rams’ 251, had their way with the Rams, and early.

-The 49ers scored on their first two possessions.
-They took a 3-0 lead on a 33-yard field goal by Robbie Gould.
+They scored on their first two possessions.
+The 49ers took a 3-0 lead on a 33-yard field goal by Robbie Gould.

 Garoppolo, with the sort of excellent protection he would enjoy all afternoon, lofted a short pass to wide receiver Marquise Goodwin, who was alone near the 10-yard line and jogged uncontested to the end zone to make it 10-0.